teddykladdkak/raid-message/README.md

 ## Todo
 * Disable notifications.
-* Clean "raids.json" at the days end.
-* Allows users to see who said they are coming.
+* Allow users to change that they are not coming.
 * Test and debug image to text.
 * Load all files from server..
 (After debug)
 * Make setting for users to only show gyms in a specific area.